 I would like to update the House on the loan to Ireland.

-Ireland completed the fifth quarterly review of its International Monetary Fund and European Union programme of financial assistance on 1 March 2012, at which point the utilisation period for the third instalment of the UK bilateral loan began.
+Ireland completed the sixth quarterly review of its International Monetary Fund and European Union programme of financial assistance on 21 June 2012, following which, the utilisation period for the fourth instalment of the UK bilateral loan began.

 The Government believe that it is in our national interest that the Irish economy is successful and its banking system is stable.
 The Government continue to support Ireland’s efforts to improve its economic situation.